 Waters currently accounts for around 30% of the Council’s annual operating expenditure, 54% of the proposed capital expenditure over the life of the 2024-34 Long-term Plan, and 30% of the assets owned by the Council.
 Solving the funding challenge for waters assets is critical for the financial sustainability of the Council.

 At its meeting of 12 September 2024, Council confirmed its preferred long-term solution would be a multi-council regional asset-owning waters company which provides stormwater services to its shareholders.
-In the shorter term, Council is developing a standalone council-controlled organisation with provision for other councils to join in the future.

 Click below to read more: